 Sync.com has no such policy.
 It can’t, because it does not know your password.

-Despite its little drawbacks, Sync.com has convinced me.
+Sync.com has convinced me.
 I am mirroring my hard drive to Sync.com, I have my phone upload the pictures to it, and I synchronize two computers with it.
 Everything works fine.
 I am also impressed by the precise, informative, and fast support service.

 If you plan to try it out, please use the button below.
 It gives you and me each 1 extra GB for free (in addition to the 5 GB that are included for free).
 Thanks!